Showing posts with label fan fiction. Show all posts

 Keefe: You can't say the b- word on television!
 The proper term is 'my Uncle Kelvin's...um..."

-Keefe: You definitely will, in Episode 12, when we go undercover as the son of a famous televangelist and his boy toy.
+Keefe: The glory hole in the tiger cage?
+How could I forget?
+Wait until Episode 12, when we go undercover as the son of a famous televangelist and his boy toy.
 I'm the boy toy.
 Anyway, I have BJ on Zoom.

 BJ: Good morning, Angels.
 Your assignment this week is to go undercover at a Speedo contest, to see who is...um, trying to sabotage...well, whatever, it's a Speedo contest.